rfgil/MusicBooker/README.md

 #### Console Interface

 Once the application is running console will ask for the needed information, such as document title, date and music files.
+The application will automatically save a log of the musics used.

+This log can later be used to run the application again, using the log file name as argument:

+    $ ./main.py log

 ##### Tip: